ddjura/magescotch/README.md

 This is the PHP 7-based version of Magescotch.

 This environment is based on the Vagrant base box Magemalt.
-To request new software to be added, please open an issue on the [Magemalt repository](https://github.com/joshuaswarren/magemalt).

 Magescotch is designed to allow you to experiment with Magento.
 While sample installations of M2 is setup for you, the main purpose of the environment is to give you a place to work on your own projects.